CorneliaKelinske/The_Brogrammer/posts/2022/08-25-adapter_pattern.md

 # 1. The task at hand

-We need to write some code that allows us to periodically query a number of different APIs to obtain event data and persist it in a database.
+We need to write some code that allows us to periodically query several different APIs to obtain event data and then persist the responses in a database.
 I live in Canada, so let's say the events are hockey games (DISCLAIMER: I know nothing about hockey!).
-We want to get information on the home team, the away team and the start time.
+We want to get information on the home team, the away team, and the start time.
 To keep things simple, we will only query 2 APIs for this example.
 They both return the information we want; however, API A is returning it in this format:

 ```
 [ { "home_team": "Edmonton Oilers", "away_team": "Vancouver Canucks", "start_at": "2022-11-19T09:00:00Z", "created_at": "2018-12-19T09:00:00Z"} ]